-Copper is the best metallic conductor apart from silver, which explains why electricity cables are made of copper.
-Copper is also excellent for maintaining heat, so it keeps the water inside the espresso machine very stable.
+Copper and brass are the best metallic conductors apart from silver, which explains why electricity cables are made of these materials.
+They are also excellent for maintaining heat, so it keeps the water inside the espresso machine very stable.

-As long as your water has a normal PH level the all copper dome works fine.
+As long as your water has a normal PH level the copper and brass work fine.
 The downside however is that you need to keep an eye out on your water quality.
-When water has a high acidic level it will react with the copper, this can leave oxidation.
+When water has a high acidic level it will react with the copper, this can leave oxidation and solvents.

-The bimetal is developed by Falk Culinair, a Belgium copper pan manufacturer.
+The bimetal we use in our boiler domes is developed by Falk Culinair, a Belgium copper pan manufacturer.
 The material consists of a heavy copper plate on which a 200 micron (0,2mm) fine layer of stainless steel is anchored using a pressure of 850 tons/cm².
 The result is a metallic “intercristalline” connection.